Tour Of Alcatraz Island Prison in San Francisco

 Step Back in Time as You Walk Around Alcatraz Prison

 Old Alcatraz Prison Photo

 Take a step back in time as you stroll along one of the United States most fascinating National Park Sites.
-It is an amazing experience as you begin your walk on the Islands grounds.
+It’s an amazing experience as you begin your walk on the islands grounds.

 You should allow at least 2 ½ hours for the cruise to the island, taking the Cell House Audio Tour, exploring the rest of the island and its historic exhibits, and then the boat cruise back to the City.
 Feel free to stay on Alcatraz as long as you wish. 🙂

 Departures back to Pier 33, Alcatraz Landing are about every 30 minutes.
 Be sure to check for last departure times back to the mainland.
 A favorite part of the tour is the Audio portion.
 This is an award winning 45 minute self – guided tour throughout the grounds.
 The audio tour literally takes you back in time, with commentary from former inmates, correctional officers and island residents, along with realistic audio backdrop sounds, to heighten the realistic experience!

 I strongly recommend the audio tour experience when visiting this mysterious island.